ilim-cell/issuetools/README.md

 # Issue Tools

 Automate issue triage workflows using fully customizable text commands in issue comments.
-This composite GitHub Action allows repository maintainers to close, reopen, or mark issues as duplicates directly from the comment interface.
+This composite GitHub Action allows repository maintainers to close, reopen, lock, or mark issues as duplicates directly from the comment interface.

 ## Features

 * Close issues as completed or not planned.
 * Reopen previously closed issues.
+* Lock issue conversation threads natively.
 * Mark issues as duplicates using either an issue number or an exact title match.
 * Full control over command syntax strings.
 * Configurable text templates for automated confirmation and error responses.